If you think your B2B brand can approach PR the same way as any other brand, you’re wrong.

 Now, because PR is earned media, you don’t control it.
 So you can’t control how the outlet handles SEO.

 But what you can do is create your own content around the PR coverage you receive.
-With that owned content, you’d use SEO best practices to make sure people can find it and that it supports your overall domain authority.
+With that owned content, you’d use B2B SEO strategies to make sure people can find it and that it supports your overall domain authority.

 As an example, you could write a blog post mentioning your recent coverage, including your target keywords and linking back to the coverage.
 Then you’d add a clear meta description and include the most relevant keywords you’re trying to rank for.